AlertaDengue/AlertaDengue/README.md

 # InfoDengue
-## _InfoDengue is an arboviruses alert system to every city of Brazil, the system is based on hybrid data generated through the analysis of climate and epidemiological data and social scraping_
+## _InfoDengue is an early-warning system to all states of Brazil, it relies on the continuous analysis of online, climate and epidemiological data_

 For more information, please visit our website [info.dengue.mat.br](https://info.dengue.mat.br) to visualize the current epidemiological situation in each state.